lockvoid/therondb.com/_docs/guide/authenticating-requests.md

 title: Authenticating Requests
 ---

-## Requests Lifecycle
+# Authenticating Requests

 Most applications need to know the identity of a user.
 Knowing a user’s identity allows an application to provide a customized experience and grant them permissions to access their data.
 The process of proving a user’s identity is called authentication.

+## Requests Lifecycle

+Theron sends requests to your server in the following cases:

-Each time you create a new streaming subscription, Theron sends a new request to your server, unless the SQL query isn't cached.
-To append additional authentication data to those requests, Theron provides the [`setAuth()`](../api/Theron.html#setAuth) method.
+- Each time you create a new database streaming subscription using [`watch()`](../api/Theron.html#watch), Theron sends a new request to your server, unless the SQL query isn't cached.

+- Each time you subscribe to a channel using [`join()`](../api/Theron.html#join), Theron fetches a signature from your server unless your application in the development mode.

+To append authentication data to those requests, Theron provides the [`setAuth()`](../api/Theron.html#setAuth) method.

 ## Authenticating Requests